eTrejoLujano/Instadash/README.md

 6. Start the development server with `npm run dev`.

 This will launch the application locally for testing and development.

+The application is set to interact with the deployed back end web server by default.
+If you wish to use the application while locally running the Django API on your machine, go the [back end repository](https://github.com/eTrejoLujano/dashed-eats-django) and follow the ReadMe file.
+Then go to the `components` folder then to `Util` and in the `constants` file comment out line 2 and comment in line 1.
+This will make it so the front end code is making requests to your locally runned back end.

 ## Functionality of the App
 ### Home Page